mozilla-services/docs/source/howtos/run-sync.rst

 "https://" component.

-Check that you're not running your server on a port number that is commonly used for other serivces, such as port 22 (used by ssh) or port 6000 (used by X11).
+Check that you're not running your server on a port number that is commonly used for other services, such as port 22 (used by ssh) or port 6000 (used by X11).
 Firefox may prevent outgoing HTTP connections to these ports for security reasons.